-Thermal beads look like a great alternative to water - am I wrong?
+Thermal beads look like a great alternative to water - what are the differences?

 Thermal beads are a great alternative to water in certain situations.
-Beads are very convenient for use without racks or for odd shaped vessels.
+Beads are very convenient for use without racks or for odd-shaped vessels.
 Beads offer better resistance to contamination and bio-growth.
 Additionally, beads do not evaporate or spill like water.
 While beads provide a lot of benefits, water still has better thermal properties.